-There is immense pressure from society and advertisers to spend money on goods and services that satisfy our natural impulses.
+There is immense pressure from society and advertisers to spend money on goods and services that satisfy your natural impulses.

-When we respond to these pressures, we experience fleeting happiness and reduced long-term wellbeing (in the presence of many nice things).
+When you respond to these pressures, you experience fleeting happiness.
+Often, it also reduces long-term well-being (in the presence of many nice things).

 Money must be spent in very specific ways to improve well-being and happiness.

 - Explore the psychological origins of wellbeing and happiness.